 - In experimental cerebral ischemia, it has been against memory impairment . ( Lee2016aec )

 - The caterpillar extract slowed the growth of HT-29 and SW480 colon cancer cells. ( Huang2007iec )

-Chinese caterpillars and related species of the genus Cordyceps are not as well researched as Ganoderma lucidum and the insect component (parasitic caterpillar) is still ignored by science.
-Regarding the non-scholarly TČM, it regards the caterpillar as a medicinal product with a perfectly balanced yin and yang aspect due to the presence of both "herbal" (ie mushroom) and animal components.
+Chinese caterpillars and related species of the genus Cordyceps are not explored as well as Ganoderma lucidum and the insect component (parasitic caterpillar) is still ignored by science.
+As for the non-scientific TČM, it considers the caterpillar as a medicinal product with an excellent balance of yin and yang aspect because of the presence of both herbaceous and animal components.